d-ries/linux-essentials/06_software/01_course.md

 Remember that latest hyped video game that you preordered and turned out to be a total bust?
 When installing that game it might prompt you saying/asking that you need to install the lastest version of DirectX or Visual C++ Redistributable?
 These are other pieces of software that are needed to run the initial application or game.
 We call these pieces of software _dependencies_.
 Sometimes the original installer install this for us but sometimes we have to manually find and install these dependencies ourselves.

 Installing software on Linux systems hasn't always been easy .
 Back in the day we had to download source code and compile applications ourselves, put them in the right folders and make sure we have all the needed dependencies to run the application.
 We might come across this process in the present day, but most of the time we are gonna install software using _package managers_.
 This is a tool that runs through a database to find the application that we want to install.
-If it finds an application matching our name it will install the application aswell as all the needed dependencies.
+If it finds an application matching our name it will install the application as well as all the needed dependencies.
 Another benefit is that the package manager will also manage updates of all our applications and dependencies.